Alejogb1/job-board/blog-data/how-can-i-use-simpleform-with-stimulus-data-attributes.md

 id: "how-can-i-use-simpleform-with-stimulus-data-attributes"
 ---

-Okay, let's tackle this.
+, .
 I remember back in '18, during a particularly gnarly project involving a complex multi-step form, I ran into this exact situation.
 We were attempting to leverage stimulus.js for dynamic form behavior, and it felt like wrestling an octopus to get it to play nicely with simple_form's output.
 The challenge, as I see it, isn't really that they're inherently incompatible, but rather that their individual approaches to markup generation and DOM manipulation require a bit of strategic alignment.
 We can definitely make them work together effectively, it just takes a considered approach.

 The core problem lies in how simple_form generates its html, specifically its reliance on semantic wrapper elements.
 Stimulus relies on data attributes to link html elements to controllers and actions.
 When simple_form produces an input field, it often adds elements like `div.input`, `div.string`, or others, nested inside the form.
 These aren’t usually directly targeted by stimulus.
 Hence, we can't directly apply `data-controller` or `data-action` attributes to the `<input>` elements that we actually want stimulus to interact with.
 The trick is to strategically place these attributes, often on parent elements, and rely on scope within your stimulus controller.